drykit-go/testx/README.md

 - `ValueRunner` runs tests on a single value.
 - `HTTPHandlerRunner` runs tests on http handlers and middlewares.
-- `TableRunner` runs tests on a single function with a series of test cases.
+- `TableRunner` runs a series of test cases on a single function.

 ### `ValueRunner`